AichaNT/pds2024/README.md

 ### **Step 3: For 03_evaluate_classifier.py**
-Use the classify() function on images to extract the features and classify images.
+Use the classify() function on images and masks to extract the features and classify images.